turbot/steampipe-plugin-hibp/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-Compromised accounts and passwords available via [Have I Been Pwned](https://haveibeenpwned.com) (HIBP) along with the breaches that compromised them are searchable.
+[Have I Been Pwned](https://haveibeenpwned.com) (HIBP) is an online searchable index of data breaches where anyone can quickly assess if they may have been put at risk due to an online account of theirs having been compromised or "pwned" in a data breach.

 For example: